14 days and 13 nights

 Moscow - Irkutsk - Ulan Bator - Beijing

-This tour is a nice choice to see the highlights of Russia, Mongolia and China.
-From Gold-Domed Moscow you will continue on to Irkutsk in the heart of Siberian.
-From there you will visit Lake Baikal – one of the most impressive natural landmarks on earh.
-Mongolia will greet you with its endless steppes and the Goby desert.
+This tour is a great choice for seeing the highlights of Russia, Mongolia and China.
+From Golden-Domed Moscow you will continue on to Irkutsk in the heart of Siberian.
+From there you will visit Lake Baikal – one of the most impressive natural landmarks on earth.
+Mongolia will greet you with its endless steppes and the Gobi Desert.
 A highlight will be staying overnight in gers and experiencing a little of what it might be like to be a nomad.
-Finally, you will reach China and visit the magnificent Great Wall, Ming Tombs and Forbidden city.
+Finally, you will reach China and visit the magnificent Great Wall, Ming Tombs and the Forbidden City.
 Don’t forget to sample the local cuisine.

 Moscow, the capital of Russian Federation, is the starting point of your great Trans Siberian journey.

 On arrival in Moscow you will be met by our friendly representative who will escort you by car or mini bus to your hotel.
 On the way to the hotel, you will have the opportunity to get your first glimpse of this truly unique city.